cbsubramanian/ML_Capstone_Project/ML_FINAL_PROJECT_README.txt

 The file ML_Final_Project.ipynb is the notebook (Jupyter) code for implementing the project.
 It uses the load_train.csv for the full training data set and load_test.csv for the test set.

 The final accuracy score matric is showed using Jaccard Index, F1-score and LogLoss.
-The logic regression still is providing a better correlation and a larger data set and correct sampling would provide more better accuracy of prediction.
+The logic regression still is providing a decent correlation and a larger data set and correct sampling would provide more better accuracy of prediction.
+In this experimental analysis KNN seems to be giving the best accuracy closer to 80%.

 Mydecisiontree.png is the final output of my decision tree classification algorithm on the loan data set.